name-snrl/nvim/README.md

 - `vim.g.is_nix_package = 1`.
 This can be used to change the configuration based
   on whether Neovim is a package from this overlay.
-- If `rebuildWithTSParsers` is false, which is the default behavior, it adds nvim-treesitter parsers to the 'runtimepath' option and sets the `nix_ts_parsers` global variable that stores the path to the parsers.
-This global variable can be used to redefine the 'runtimepath' option.
-So, for example, by default Lazy.nvim resets the 'runtimepath' option.
 - If `repo` is not null, it also contains a snippet that checks and clones the repository from the specified URL.
 See the `repo` argument below.
 - Any additional Lua code you specify with `additionalPreInit`.